mlsimpson/ware2go/README.md

 ### Notes:

 - Developed on Windows with VSCode.
 As such, the `.env` convention works differently than that of Linux.
 Otherwise, a `.env` file could have been used to set variables.
+- `package.json` and `package-lock.json` are included for automatic installation of required packages.